MicrosoftDocs/sdk-api/sdk-api-src/content/winsvc/nf-winsvc-createservicew.md

 If the service type is <b>SERVICE_KERNEL_DRIVER</b> or <b>SERVICE_FILE_SYSTEM_DRIVER</b>, the name is the driver object name that the system uses to load the device driver.
 Specify NULL if the driver is to use a default object name created by the I/O system.

 A service can be configured to use a managed account or a virtual  account.
 If the service is configured to use a managed service account, the name is the managed service account name.
-If the service is configured to use a virtual  account, specify the name as NT SERVICE\\*ServiceName*.
-For more information about managed service accounts and virtual accounts, see the <a href="https://technet.microsoft.com/library/dd548356.aspx">Service Accounts Step-by-Step Guide</a>.
+If the service is configured to use a virtual  account, specify the name as NT SERVICE&#92;<i>ServiceName</i>.
+For more information about managed service accounts and virtual accounts, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=147314">Service Accounts Step-by-Step Guide</a>.

 <b>Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:  </b>Managed service accounts and virtual accounts are not supported until Windows 7 and Windows Server 2008 R2.